Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

-Here at Anderson Trucking Service (ATS), we’ve been building our expertise as a specialized flatbed transportation company for more than 68 years.
-Today, ATS’ open-deck company, ATS Specialized, Inc. consistently ranks among the best in the business and operates more than 1,800 multi-axe specialized trailers.
+Anderson Trucking Service (ATS) has been building our expertise as a transportation company for 70 years.
+Today, ATS Specialized, Inc. operates more than 1,800 multi-axe specialized trailers and consistently ranks among the best flatbed providers in the industry.

 1. Melton Truck Lines